 The separate Music School is housed in the Old Bank building adjacent to the main school buildings, overlooking the Square.
 The department comprises three well-equipped teaching rooms.
-These include a keyboard room, an ICT suite equipped with 14 computers and 6 MacBooks (integrated into the school network and supporting Sibelius 7, Cubase 8.5 and Guitar Pro 7 for use with coursework) and practice rooms, all of which may be used during study periods.
+The main two rooms have keyboards, drum kits and a range of percussion instruments and the ICT suite is equipped with computers and MacBooks (integrated into the school network and supporting Sibelius 7, Cubase 8.5 and Guitar Pro 7 for use with coursework).
+The practice rooms may be used during study periods.
 A Music technician is available to assist with recording of performances and compositions.

-A team of specialist peripatetic staff provide high-quality individual instrumental and vocal tuition.
-The school acts as a Centre for ABRSM Practical and Theory examinations and Rock School examinations.
-Students are also entered for LCM Music Theatre Examinations.
+A team of specialist peripatetic staff provide highquality individual instrumental and vocal tuition.
+The school acts as a Centre for ABRSM Practical and Theory examinations.
+Students are also entered for Rock School and LCM Music Theatre Examinations.

-There are numerous performance opportunities throughout the year including Soloists Concerts, Carol Service, Christmas Rocks, Summer Concert, Prize Giving and assemblies.
+There are numerous performance opportunities throughout the year including Soloists Concerts, Carol Service, Dixie Fest, Summer Concert, Prize Giving, assemblies and a biennial musical.